-Sugar Maple Lumber Products
+Sugar Maple Wood Products

 Hard Maple, often called Sugar Maple or Rock Maple when it’s in tree form.
 The species’ sapwood is most often used as lumber, instead of the heartwood.
 It thrives in the Great Lakes region, stretching from the upper Midwest all the way to east coast of the US and far north into Canada.
 The Menominee Forest is an excellent environment for Sugar Maple to grow and MTE has been committed to the sustainable harvesting of the tree.

-Characteristics of Hard Maple Wood
+Hard Maple Characteristics

 With an even texture and straight grain, maple is a very versatile wood.
 Its density makes it slightly more difficult to work with than a soft maple or pine.
-Rare occurring figures such as quilted patterns, curls and bird’s eye patterns make hard maple a sought after material for furniture, veneers and instruments.
+Rare occurring figures such as quilted patterns, curls, and bird’s eye patterns make hard maple a sought-after material for furniture, veneers, and instruments.
 These examples can fetch a higher price due to their unique aesthetic characteristics.